Rahul-Kulkarni-X/SVR-221/README.md

 ## Analyze thousands of Images

 For analyzing thousands of stock images, uploading the images one by one is not the best use of time.
 Instead, you can bulk upload the images to your media-analysis S3 bucket.
-Download all the stock images from [sample image](sample_images/stock-images.zip) and unzip the images to a folder
+Download all the stock images from [SampleImages](https://s3.amazonaws.com/reinvent-media-analysis-workshop/stock-images.zip) and unzip the images to a folder

 If you have the AWS CLI configured, use the S3 sync command described below, please change the folder name and s3 bucket name before running the command